Who We Are

 | Authentic historic Anglicanism | Trend-chasing reinvention |

-| Benedictine spirituality and depth | Least-common-denominator worship |
+| Contemplative depth and spiritual discipline | Least-common-denominator worship |

 | Theology rooted in Scripture and Tradition | Individual preference as the measure of truth |